ttyS0e/kong-helm-openshift-parent/README.md

 This chart wraps the [existing Kong Helm chart](https://github.com/Kong/charts/tree/main/charts/kong).

+> :warning: This has been tested exclusively with **Helm 3.7** - this is the recommended version unless it is otherwise impossible to change your Helm installation.

 # Pre-Installation

 **Before** installing the chart, you should follow the same instructions [in that chart's README](https://github.com/Kong/charts/blob/main/charts/kong/README.md), including setting up cluster certificates and licenses if necessary, and then return here for final steps.

-Create a `kong-values.yaml` file as described in the Kong Helm chart's README.
+Create a `kong-values.yaml` file as described in the Kong Helm chart's README, but bear in mind the following required changes...

-# Installation

-## Sub-Chart Values
+## Changes to Sub-Chart Values

 This installation uses the Kong chart as a [subchart](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/).

 You need to alter your configuration values to have them applied to the subchart instead.
 To do this:

 ### Inline Settings